-The bridging loan market in the UK is expanding rapidly, with over 20 companies offering commercial bridging finance at an array of rates.
+The bridging loan market in the UK is expanding rapidly, with over 20 companies offering commercial bridging finance at various rates.

-This article will explore who the current top bridging loan providers for business are, and explain a bit about each company.
-If you would like advice about the right finance for your company, do contact us for the latest rates from a variety of lenders.
+This article will explore who the current top bridging loan providers for business are and explain a bit about each company.
+If you would like advice about the right finance for your company, contact us for the latest rates from various lenders.

 United Trust Bridging Loans

 United Trust is a specialist provider of alternative finance, including bridging, asset, business loans and development finance.
 It is currently experiencing rapid growth, partly due to a partnership with the British Business Bank around lending for smaller house builders.

 It offers regulated and unregulated bridging loans, using a combination of 1st and 2nd charges.
 It offers loans between 75k and 15m, requiring a minimum property value of 150k for security.